QSong-github/PhenoProfiler/README.md

 ---

 ## To be updated:
-- Code for all 'figures' in our paper.
+- Code for all `Figures` in our paper.
 - The `PhenoProfiler` package, which can be installed via `pip install PhenoProfiler`.

 ---